Scottsdale Motorcycle Accident Lawyers

 It's no secret that if you ride a motorcycle you're more susceptible to being involved in a crash.
 After all, if you're a motorcycle rider, then you've probably felt invisible more than once on the roads of Arizona.
 As a motorcycle rider, you know that others out there are not watching for you, which is always scary when riding.
 Riding a motorcycle is something that once you have rode you never want to give up.

 The truth is that most people don't want to have to take responsibility for motorcycles on the road, or the people riding them - they don't want to have to pay extra attention, be more careful, or even admit that they may have ignored a motorcycle once or twice (or a hundred times) in the past.
-If you're injured in a collision on your motorcycle, there are a few things that you can expect, like:
+If you're injured in a collision on your motorcycle, whether due to inclement weather conditions or a negligent driver, there are a few things that you can expect, like:

 - The other driver will try to make it seem like you were going too fast, or didn't make yourself visible, or that you somehow did something else illegal, even if you didn't.